Maryland Misdemeanors and Felonies

 A felony conviction can have long-term negative consequences even years after you have served your sentence.

 If you’re facing a felony charge, reaching out to a Maryland felony lawyer is essential.
 An experienced criminal defense lawyer can help you gather evidence to support your case, represent you in court, and even negotiate a plea bargain if that is possible.

 Facing criminal charges can be scary.
 That is why it’s beneficial to have an attorney in Maryland who can advocate for your rights and protect your future.

-With Maryland criminal lawyer Morgan E. Leigh of Scrofano Law by your side, you can be confident regarding the outcome of your criminal case because you’ll know a dedicated legal representative has your best interests in mind.
+With Maryland criminal lawyer Paolo Gnocchi of Scrofano Law by your side, you can be confident regarding the outcome of your criminal case because you’ll know a dedicated legal representative has your best interests in mind.

 Frequently Asked Questions

 A felony lawyer is defense is a criminal defense lawyer who focuses on protecting the rights of defendants accused of committing felony crimes.
 They help them build defenses that reduce the negative consequences of being arrested.